This Web page last updated Aug 14 2012.

 Check my sales Web page for H-89 systems, docs for sale

-These are Zenith's early PC compatible systems.
-These are not of great interest to me.
-But in In 2011 I acquired two Z-150 MS-DOS systems.
-Here's a Web page with a brief look at those Z-150's.
+The Zenith or Heath Z-141, Z-151, Z-148 are some of Zenith's early PC compatible systems.
+These are not of great vintage computing interest to me, but they represent a pre-IBM-PC computer company's transition to the IBM-PC compatible market.
+But in 2011 I acquired two Z-148 MS-DOS systems.
+Here's a Web page with a brief look at those Z-148's.

 Check my sales Web page for any manuals or hardware I have for sale